 The course aims to instill knowledge but, much more importantly, stimulate students’ thinking about the major challenges within different health systems and the options for the health services management.
 Furthermore, it aims to take a genuinely international perspective on health care, providing knowledge of different health care systems and encouraging comparison and critique.
 It covers a wide variety of topics including an overview of the health systems around the world, the effects of social inequalities on health inequalities and their repercussions for social policy and issues of public health policy towards tobacco, alcohol and obesity.

-Managing human resources well is important for survival and prosperity of organizations and economies, and has implications for individual attitudes and well-being.
+Managing human resources is important for survival and prosperity of organizations and economies, and has implications for individual attitudes and well-being.
 Managers are expected to contribute to the delivery of the human resource strategy, supported by expert advice and guidance.
 This module explores the key concepts underpinning the management of human resources and their practical application in organisations today.
-We will focus on four important themes within HRM:
+Focus on four important themes:

 · Recruitment and selection

 · Equality and diversity

 You will be encouraged to share your views and experiences through class discussion and debate.

 International Business is a wide-ranging subject that includes economic, political, cultural and technological facets.
 The aim of this course is to provide an introduction to the complexities of international business management by examining how the global environment and our understanding of these affect management within an international context.